Conor McGinn: Parliamentary career

 Following the October 2016 Shadow Cabinet reshuffle, and the replacement of Dame Rosie Winterton as Chief Whip, McGinn resigned as a whip.

-He served on the Foreign Affairs Committee and has also been a delegate to the Parliamentary Assembly of the Council of Europe.
-He has chaired the All-Party Parliamentary Group (APPG) on Ireland and the Irish in Britain, and is co-chair of the APPG on Horseracing.
-He has previously held this position for the APPGs on Coalfield Communities, and Darts.
-McGinn is Honorary Secretary to the APPG on Music, an executive committee member of the British-American Parliamentary Group, as well as a Member of the British-Irish Parliamentary Assembly.
+At the snap 2017 general election, McGinn was re-elected as MP for St Helens North with an increased vote share of 63.7% and an increased majority of 18,406.

+McGinn in July 2019 submitted and moved the successful House of Commons amendment to change the law to extend equal marriage for LGBT people to Northern Ireland.

+At the 2019 general election, McGinn was again re-elected, with a decreased vote share of 52.3% and a decreased majority of 12,209.

-McGinn supported the campaign for Helen's Law, working with Marie McCourt to successfully introduce a Private Members Bill and successfully getting the Government to commit to introducing tougher penalties for murderers who refuse to reveal the location of their victims’ remains.
+In February 2020, McGinn supported the campaign for Helen's Law, working with Marie McCourt to successfully introduce a Private Members Bill and getting the Government to commit to introducing tougher penalties for murderers who refuse to reveal the location of their victims' remains.

-He campaigned and moved the successful House of Commons amendment to change the law to extend equal marriage for LGBT people to Northern Ireland.
-This led to him being awarded the Pink News Politician of the Year in 2018.